 And lastly, CouchSurfing is a great community that connects travellers with local hosts in Bolivia.
 You can stay for free with verified hosts, who will usually take some time to show you around the local spots.

 - GAdventures – guided small group tours in Bolivia, great for solo travellers or for those interested in a more adventurous trip which would require a guide

 - DiscoverCars – The world’s leading rental car search engine to rent a car in Bolivia

 - Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Bolivia and within the country

-- GetYourGuide and Viator – a collection of things to do in Bolivia.
+- GetYourGuide and Viator – a collection of local tours and activities in Bolivia.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find a hostel in Bolivia.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Bolivia.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used accommodation booking site in Bolivia.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Bolivia.
+Find hostels, hotels, and other unique accommodations in Bolivia with advanced filtering and millions of reviews

 There you have it, the ultimate Bolivia backpacking guide.
 We hope you have found all the information you need for backpacking around Bolivia.